Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Theoretical setup

+with the six $f^{(g)}_i$ and $g^{(g)}_i$ functions being given in Eqs.~(4)-(9) of Ref.\tcite{Braaten:1995cj}.
+We stress that the mechanism considered here is the \emph{direct} production of the quarkonium from the parent gluon.
+Another contribution to $\JPsi$-meson production in high energy processes, not considered in our analysis, is the production of a $P$-wave charmonium state $\chi_c$, followed by its radiative decay $\chi_c \to \JPsi + \gamma$ (see Refs.\tcite{Braaten:1993mp,Yuan:1994hn}).
+The different initial energy scales at which quarks and gluons FF are taken is due to the production mechanism itself.
+The heavy-quark fragmentation involves at least three heavy quarks in the final state (Fig.\tref{fig:FF_diagrams}, left panel), thus the running coupling in Eqs.\eref{FF_Q-to-onium} and\eref{FF_Q-to-onium_LO} is calculated at $\mu_R = 3m_Q$.
+Conversely, the gluon fragmentation involves two heavy quarks only (Fig.\tref{fig:FF_diagrams}, right panel), and this explains why the running coupling in Eq.\eref{FF_g-to-onium} is taken at $\mu_R = 2m_Q$.

-For the present study we follow an alternative strategy that, starting from the initial-scale FF in Eq.\eref{FF_Q-to-onium}, allows us to generate the corresponding functions for all parton species.
-This is a required step in order to perform analyses at the hand of our high-energy VFNS treatment (see Section\tref{ssec:cross_section}).
+For the present study we follow a twofold strategy.
+As a first step, starting from the initial-scale FF in Eq.\eref{FF_Q-to-onium}, we generate the corresponding functions for all parton species.
+This is a required step in order to perform analyses by means of our high-energy VFNS treatment (see Section\tref{ssec:cross_section}).
 For a given quarkonium, $\JPsi$ or $\Yps$, we set the corresponding constituent heavy (anti-)quark FF, $D^{\JPsi}_c \equiv D^{\JPsi}_{\bar c}$ or $D^{\Yps}_b \equiv D^{\Yps}_{\bar b}$, to be equal to the parameterization given in Eq.\eref{FF_Q-to-onium} at the initial scale $\mu_0 = 3 m_Q$.
 Then, we compute the DGLAP-evolved functions via the {\tt APFEL++} library\tcite{Bertone:2013vaa,Carrazza:2014gfa,Bertone:2017gds}, thus getting for each meson a {\tt LHAPDF} set of FFs that embodies all parton flavors.
 From now, according to names of Authors of Ref.\tcite{Zheng:2019dfk}, we will refer to these sets as the $\JPsi$ and $\Yps$ {\tt ZCW19} NLO FF parameterizations.
-We remark that our strategy of generating the remnant parton FFs only via DGLAP evolution is justified by the fact that, by definition, the lowest Fock state of a quarkonium is a $(Q \bar Q)$ pair, whose contribution heavily dominates among the other flavors.
-Moreover, our choice is in line with general assumptions made in the extraction of FFs of other heavy-flavored hadrons, as $D^{(*)}$~mesons\tcite{Kniehl:2005de,Kneesch:2007ey,Anderle:2017cgl,Soleymaninia:2017xhc}, $B$~mesons\tcite{Kniehl:2007erq,Kniehl:2011bk} and $\Lambda_c$\tcite{Kniehl:2020szu}~baryons.
+This first strategy of generating the remnant parton FFs only via DGLAP evolution could be justified by the fact that, by definition, the lowest Fock state of a quarkonium is a $(Q \bar Q)$ pair, whose contribution heavily dominates among the other flavors.
+Moreover, this choice is in line with general assumptions made in the extraction of FFs of other heavy-flavored hadrons, as $D^{(*)}$~mesons\tcite{Kniehl:2005de,Kneesch:2007ey,Anderle:2017cgl,Soleymaninia:2017xhc}, $B$~mesons\tcite{Kniehl:2007erq,Kniehl:2011bk} and $\Lambda_c$\tcite{Kniehl:2020szu}~baryons.